cfikes/ScrapWM/README.md

 * Photo Preview
   * Installed as User Application
   * Has file associations with jpg, jpeg, png, gif, webp and svg
-  * Previews images and integrates into the sbus for file handling
 * Text Preview
   * Installed as User Application
   * Has file associations with txt, csv, and md
-  * Views text documents and integrates into the sbus for file handling
 * Video Preview
   * Installed as User Application
   * Has file associations with mp4, m4v, vp8, vp9 and avi
-  * Plays video files and integrates into the sbus for file handling

 ## Application Structure